UnityRPG/4-Finished-Demo/README.md

 1. Create your character's waypoints.
 2. Understand and alter the character's max forward setting for animation blendtree.
 3. Tuning so that NPC stops and looks at player.

+### 43 Grip Scaler
+1. Identify why the player's weapon is not visible.
+2. Create a grip scaler, place on dominant hand then place dominant hand script onto grip scaler.